Opinion: The EU doesn't need another Angela Merkel | DW | 01.09.2021

 While Merkel has been a dependable rhetorical advocate for the ideological value of the EU, many of her decisions at the EU level were the stuff of feet-dragging, last-minute turnarounds or even of no other option left.

 That doesn't mean they weren't uncontroversial or even sometimes bold.
-During the eurozone and Greek financial crisis, Merkel eventually countered both her conservative party's dogma of tight-purse strings and German popular sentiment to bailout the Greek government.
+During the eurozone and Greek financial crisis, Merkel eventually countered both her conservative party's dogma of tight spending controls and German popular sentiment to bailout the Greek government.
 But only after first insisting that such a move was off-the-table and stringing out action until the whole bloc teetered on the brink of a system-shattering debt default.

 The harsh austerity conditions of the Greek bailouts and aid packages to other struggling southern Mediterranean nations also led to criticism that Merkel was imposing the "German way" on other countries — not exactly a sentiment that fostered EU solidarity.
 I remember conversations in my own Spanish family that were tinged with resentment over Germans continuing to benefit from the low costs in Spain on their package beach vacations while Spaniards were seeing public spending slashed and unemployment skyrocket.